 The European Parliament is the only supranational institution whose members are democratically elected by direct universal suffrage.
 It represents the citizens of the EU Member States.
 The European Parliament is firmly established as a co-legislator, has budgetary powers and exercises democratic controls over all the European institutions.

 The Committee of the Regions works in close relationship with the European Parliament on common issues of concerns for the EU citizens of the Regions and Cities of Europe.

-The NAT Commission closely cooperates with the MEPs in the following Parliamentary Committees:
+The CIVEX Commission closely cooperates with the MEPs in the following Parliamentary Committees:

-In addition to the EU Institutions, the EU has a number of other bodies that play specialised roles.
-Their scientific and technical know-how is valuable to the work of the Committee of the Regions.
+In addition to the EU Institutions, the EU has a number of specialised bodies with a know-how that is valuable to the work of the Committee of the Regions.

 Interview with Raffaele Cattaneo(Chair of COTER)